gio101046/my-personal-website/README.md

 ### Run Project

-To run this project you will need to make sure `npm` and Node is installed on your computer.
+To run this project you will need to make sure `npm` and Node are installed on your computer.
 For more information an how to install `npm` and Node go [here](https://nodejs.org/en/download/).

 From the terminal: